Mahmoud-Elsanour/alx-higher_level_programming/README.md

 # alx-higher level programming
-A directory high level programmin lnaguages
+A directory for high level programming languages